Why Patients Choose Multi-Tooth Dental Implants Over Traditional Removable Prostheses

 The Dental Implant Process For Multi-Tooth Dental Implants In Owasso, OK

-- Once your implants are inserted, your surgeon may provide you with temporary teeth to cover your implant sites until you have your permanent prosthesis placed.
+3. Once your implants are inserted, Dr. Ward may provide you with temporary teeth to cover your implant sites until you have your permanent prosthesis placed.
 Your jawbone will begin integrating with the implant: A process known as osseointegration.
 This fusion process can take anywhere for two to six months.

-- Once your custom-designed bridge or denture is ready, your surgeon will attach it to your abutments or, if you decided on a removable prosthesis secured with dental implants, your connecting device.
+6. Once your custom-designed bridge or denture is ready, Dr. Ward will attach it to your abutments or, if you decided on a removable prosthesis secured with dental implants, your connecting device.